ChenGavi/springboot_api_example/README.md

        ./gradlew dockerPush

 3. Configuring Jenkins to be able to run Docker in Docker

+    Do not forget cancel docker in part 1 & 2

+       ./gradlew docker dockerRun
+      To double check you can run Docker in Docker, run

+        docker exec jenkins-demo docker ps

 4. Building the Docker spring Boot API application in Jenkins